-► Unscrew the connection compartment cover, check the cover seal.
+Unscrew the connection compartment cover, check the cover seal.
 Screw this cover onto the electronics compartment instead of the display cover.
-If fitted: tighten the screw of the cover lock using the Allen key
+If fitted: tighten the screw of the cover lock using the Allen key into place.

-- Plug in the connection for the display module in the connection compartment. - ► Fit the display module in the desired position until it clicks into place. - Screw the display cover firmly back onto the housing.
+- display module in the connection compartment.Fit the display module in the desired position until it clicks - Screw the display cover firmly back onto the housing.
 If fitted: tighten the screw of the cover lock using the Allen key 0.7 Nm (0.52 lbf ft).

-5.3.10 Closing the housing covers
+5.3.8 Closing the housing covers